maxhbr/LDBcollector/md/APSL-1.1.md

                                 "name": "Using executables generated from modified source code for non-internal research and development"
                             }
                         ],
                         "_str": "Description: Source code refers to the source code of all modules included in the software, all of the associated interface definition files, and the scripts used to control the compilation and installation of executables (object code).\nActions:\n- Use the acquired object code for non-internal research and development (Use the fetched code as it is.)\n- Distribute the obtained object code for purposes other than internal research and development (Redistribute the code as it was obtained)\n- Sublicense the acquired object code for non-internal research and development (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Use the acquired executables for non-internal research and development (Use the obtained executable as is.)\n- Distribute the obtained executables for non-internal research and development.
-(Redistribute the obtained executable as-is)\n- Sublicense the acquired executables for non-internal research and development (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Using object code generated from modified source code for non-internal research and development\n- Using executables generated from modified source code for non-internal research and development\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n\n  OBLIGATION: Include a notice prominently in the code and related documentation stating that the source code for the software is available under this license, and information on how and where to obtain the source code.\n\n\n\n", "conditions": {
+(Redistribute the obtained executable as-is)\n- Sublicense the acquired executables for non-internal research and development (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Using object code generated from modified source code for non-internal research and development\n- Using executables generated from modified source code for non-internal research and development\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n  OBLIGATION: Include a notice prominently in the code and related documentation stating that the source code for the software is available under this license, and information on how and where to obtain the source code.\n\n\n", "conditions": {
                             "AND": [
                                 {